Here’s the truth…

 - Inert (doesn’t contain many nutrients right out of the bag): If you decide to go with Eco Complete, I would recommend getting some root tabs if you want to start out on the right foot.
 I recommend Seachem Flourish Root Tabs.

-- Its appearance is best suited to planted aquaria, but may be used in any aquarium environment
+- GRAVEL: Seachem Flourite Black is a specially fracted stable porous clay gravel for the natural planted aquarium.
+Its appearance is best suited to planted aquaria, but may be used in any freshwater aquarium environment.

 - Never breaks down/needs replacement: While some other substrates need to be replaced every few years, Seachem Flourite is good for the entire life of your tank.
 It will never break down, even under long term use.